Samfff/Heatmap-with-food-order-data/README.md

 2) remove everything from .html file & save
 3) in terminal: python gm_heatmap.py

-Wolt has provided the orders.json data, and was provided as a challenge set for developers to:
+Wolt has provided the orders.json data, and it was created as a challengeset for developers to:
 "Make something cool"

 What the .py-files do: